yboaronn/test/doc1.rst

 * **Service**: It is translated to a single **LoadBalancer** and as many **Listeners** and **Pools** as ports the Kubernetes Service spec defines.
 * **ClusterIP**: It is translated to a LoadBalancer's VIP.
-* **loadBalancerIP**: it is translated to public IP associated with the  LoadBalancer's VIP.
+* **loadBalancerIP**: Translated to public IP associated with the  LoadBalancer's VIP.
 * **Endpoints**: The Endpoint object is translated to a LoadBalancer's VIP.